Understanding how to break down film and game plans is one of the most important skills that any football coach can have.

 An example of offensive player tendencies:

-• An offensive line in a 3-point stance is light on their hand – this could mean they are pulling (if it’s a guard) or a pass if it’s an offensive tackle.
+- An offensive lineman in a 3-point stance is light on their hand – This could mean they are pulling (if it’s a guard) or passing (if it’s an offensive tackle).

-• 3-Point Or 2-Point Stance – Do offensive lineman line up in 3-point stances during runs and 2-point stances during passes?
+- 3-point or 2-point stance – Do offensive linemen line up in 3-point stances during runs and 2-point stances during passes?

 These are just some of the common tendencies offensive players give off.
 If your film quality permits, see if you can study individual opponent tendencies to get an advantage on a play.